jcshott/slack-retrieve-DM-info/README.md

 ```

 <b>Note:</b> For the optional command line arguments, if you specify via command line, those specs will override specs in your config file.

+By default, the API response only returns the first 100 messages, along with a boolean value of "has_more".
+If that is set to "true", retrieval script will run, with updated starting timestamp, until all messages are retrieved and "has_more" returns False.